Why Was Black Camp Left Out Of The Met Exhibit?

 Advertisement

 “It goes back to: Who is the curator?
-What lens are these exhibitions being funnelled through?”
+What lens are these exhibitions being funneled through?”
 Christie continues.
 “If there isn’t a very diverse group of curators, or group of hands working on the project, then it’s not going to include that culture.”
-Any institution attempting to celebrate camp, she says, should "include gay men of colour and gay women of colour and people who currently participate in drag and Carnival.
+Any institution attempting to celebrate camp, she says, should "include gay men of color and gay women of color and people who currently participate in drag and Carnival.
 Bootsy Collins and Chaka Khan are well and alive, and I’m sure they have their costumes archived somewhere.
 Those legends are still here, they’re still breathing."

 Advertisement